 EURAct = EURPot * T°EUR * CEHR (Eq.5)

-The potential radiation use efficiency (EURPot.) is an input Cultivo value as it´s depends on the crop specie that it´s being simulated.
-This value, also is affected by the daily mean temperature (T°EUR) and the amount of water (CEHR).
-Under optimal conditions for crop growth only temperature effects are considered assuming a value for CEHR of 1.
+The potential radiation use efficiency (EURPot.) is an input Cultivo value, as it depends on the crop specie that is being simulated.
+This value, is also affected by the daily mean temperature (T°EUR) and the amount of water (CEHR).
+Under optimal conditions for crop growth only temperature effects are considered, assuming a value for CEHR of 1.